 The requirement applies at the RIB when the AoA of the incident wave of the received signal and the interfering signal are the same direction and are within the minSENS RoAoA

-The wanted signal applies to all supported polarizations, under the assumption of polarization match.
+The wanted signal applies to each supported polarization, under the assumption of polarization match.
 The interferer shall be polarization matched in-band and the polarization maintained for out-of-band frequencies.

 <Next change>